CyberProgrammer/Connect-Messenger/README.md

 ## Concept Description

-This messaging system is designed to meet the communication needs of users.
+Connect Messenger is a full-stack messaging system designed to meet the diverse communication needs of users, whether for individual conversations or team collaborations.
+This system is currently a work in progress, aiming to provide a robust and efficient platform for real-time communication.
-Communication in our era is taken for granted.
-This system will be a work in progress to develop a platform that at the minimum offers the ability to create chats, create groups, manage groups.
-Initial data is fetched using a API.
-Data that is created, modified, or deleted is modified and broadcasted to the appropriate users using a WebSocket server.

 ## Product Demonstration (YouTube Link)
 [![Video](https://img.youtube.com/vi/iyYNWgCp3C0/0.jpg)](https://www.youtube.com/watch?v=iyYNWgCp3C0)